sekkigit/bash-install/README.md

    - Lock SSH              > Lock SSH session, accept only your KEY, forbid access from root...
    - Basic apps            > Nano, Btop, Cron
    - UFW rules             > enable and edit rules un UFW firewall

+# Warning

+⚠️ Please beware that products can change over time.
+I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.